 Built-In: 7th century

 This 800-year old place of worship is the 2nd biggest Sun Temple in the country flocked by devotees throughout the year.
 Katarmal Sun Temple Uttarakhand is hemmed in by a host of smaller temples numbering 45, therefore, it can also be denoted as one of the holiest sites in the region.
 The temple owing to its prowess is by default the most famous monuments in Uttarakhand.

-How to Reach: Being a hill station, no Railways or Airways route is available.
+How to Reach: Being a hill station, no Railway or Airways route is available.
 Pantnagar Airport is the nearest airport at a distance of 115 km.
-Good network of private and public bus transport services are available here that keeps this area well connected to other places.
+A good network of private and public bus transport services are available here that keeps this area well connected to other places.

 Places to Stay: Reasonably good quality hotels in the price range of Rs 1500 to Rs 4000 per night per person are available here.

 Best time to visit: Best period to visit here is between March to May.
 Mean day temperatures are between 23 and 31 degrees Celsius.

 Built In: 9th-13th century

 Built By: King Katarmalla

 3. Baijnath Temple – Popular Throughout The Year